NadaAlsalami/first-Homework-/README.md

 # first-Homework-
-first assignment  contains PHP cods with their explanation & emplementation
+First assignment  contains PHP codes with their Explanation & Implementation